Ever wondered what all the different acronyms and keywords used in UK payroll mean? Do you know the difference between an FPS and an EPS?

 NINO: National Insurance Number is unique to each person and is a way HMRC will identify an employee and match up records on that person.
 It is made up of 2 letters, 6 numbers and a final letter, for example, AA 12 34 56 A

 P32: Employer Payment Record shows a summary of all payments to be made to HMRC within a tax month including PAYE, Student Loans, National Insurance Contributions, Statutory Payments, Apprenticeship levy and CIS deductions.
 This information sums up what has been sent to HMRC in the FPS and EPS sent for the tax month.

 P60: An annual summary of gross pay and deductions made during the tax year for that employment.
 Given to all employees by the 31st May who are still employed on the 5th April.
-An employee should receive a P60 from all their paid employments.
+An employee should receive a P60 from every their paid employment.

-PAYE: Pay As You Earn is the tax system where employers deduct income tax and employees national insurance contributions and pay over (alongside employers national insurance contributions) to HMRC.
+PAYE: Pay As You Earn is the tax system where employers deduct income tax and employees' national insurance contributions and pay this over (alongside employers' national insurance contributions) to HMRC.

 PAYE Scheme: All employers need to register with HMRC and they will be set up with a scheme.
 The employer will receive references to enable them to submit information to HMRC about the payments and deductions they make to employees.